Vaidehi0910/Vaidehi0910.github.io/_pages/about.md

 ---
 {% include base_path %}

 I am a MS Research scholar with the department of Computer Science and Engineering at Indian Institute of Technology (IIT) Indore.
-Currently pursuing research under supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) on Physiological Parameter Estimation using Face Videos.
+Currently pursuing MS-Research under supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) on Physiological Parameter Estimation using Face Videos.
 When I’m not into tech, I like to immerse myself in the magical world of books.
 To know more about me checkout my [GitHub](https://github.com/Vaidehi0910) profile.
 If you think, we have something in common, do ping me!

 Education
 =========